Soumyabrata/rough-sets/README.md

 ### Rough-set functions
 * `indisc_att.m` Partitions the decision table based on indiscernibility of the attributes.
-* `positive_region.m` Generates the POSITIVE region for an attribute and its gamma-value.
+* `positive_region.m` Generates the positive region for an attribute and its gamma-value.

 ### Reproducibility
 In order to reproduce the figures and tables in the associated manuscript, please run the following scripts.
 The scripts: `Fig2.m`, `Fig3.m`, `Table2.m`, `Table3.m` and `Fig4.m` generates the various figures and tables of the manuscript.